 During the year ended December 31, 2020, the Company borrowed \$527,039 through COVID-19 programs that were sponsored by the United States and administered by the Small Business Administration (the "SBA").
-The most notable programs were the Payroll Protection Program (or "PPP") and the Economic Injury Disaster Loan program (or "EIDL").
-The Company's PPP loan, \$377,039, has a two- year term and bears interest at 1% per annum.
-Under the PPP, the Company can be granted forgiveness for all or a portion of these loans based on the Company's spending on payroll, mortgage interest, rent and utilities.
+The most notable programs were the Payroll Protection Program (or "2020 PPP") and the Economic Injury Disaster Loan program (or "EIDL").
+Under the 2020 PPP, the Company borrowed \$367,039 (two-year term and 1% interest rate per annum).
 The Company's EIDL loan, \$150,000, accrues interest at 3.75% and requires monthly payments of \$731 for principal and interest beginning in June 2021.
 The balance of the principal will be due in 30 years.
 In connection with the EIDL loan the Company entered into a security agreement with the SBA, whereby the Company granted the SBA a security interest in all of the Company's right, title and interest in all of the Company's assets.